 Symantec Mobility: Suite leverages cron to run daily and hourly checks.
 Mobility Suite does not modify the default cron configuration.
 It simply adds files in the appropriate directories (cron.hourly, cron.daily, and so on).
 The Mobility Suite server checks daily to make sure it can access the Android GCM service and run a sanity check on the database.
 The sanity report is mailed daily to the operations email address configured during registration.
-All cron job error output uses the default cron setting, which is
+All cron job error output uses the default cron setting, which is root.

 From the Admin Console, you can configure the "From Email" and "From Name" for system-generated emails that go to end-users (e.g., the Invitation Emails).
 By default, these originate from email@example.com.
 We recommend that you change the default to reflect your domain.
 In the Admin Console, go to Settings > Branding and look for the "From Email" and "From Name", fill these in with appropriate administrative information, and save.

 On the Branding page, you see the support email alias which is used for the Android Work Hub in the event that an end user has an issue.
 To have these emails sent to you, change this alias to one of your support emails.
 When you click Save, the Android client is rebuilt.
 Note that end users must update their client to see this change.